-When processing competing applications, i.e. when at least two railway undertakings wish to reserve the same track that is "reservable for a long period", Infrabel applies a coordination procedure based on dialogue between Infrabel and the railway undertakings concerned, and possibly providers of additional and ancillary services if they are offered in the service facility in question, in order to meet all requests.
-If requested by one or more of the railway undertaking(s) concerned, Infrabel will convene a meeting of all parties, with the agreement of all parties concerned.
+When processing competing applications, i.e., when at least two railway undertakings wish to reserve the same track that is "reservable for a long period", Infrabel applies a coordination procedure based on dialogue between Infrabel and the railway undertakings concerned, and possibly providers of additional and ancillary services if they are offered in the service facility in question, in order to meet all requests.
 During this procedure Infrabel also considers, if necessary, the possibility of taking operational measures to find a solution.